Touch and See

 Back to the Future

 Mooney Keehley never made the switch.
-Mooney Keehley, instead, we rediscovered the craftsman who were being displaced even in a print town like Rochester, New York.
-The guy who bought the company, an RIT graduate named Ken Hampson, began acquiring old custom-modified hand presses like hand fed machines like the Chandler & Price or the Heidelberg Windmill for example https://mooneykeehley.com/craft-printing/our-equipment/
+Mooney Keehley, instead, rediscovered the craftsman who were being displaced even in a print town like Rochester, New York.
+The guy who bought the company, an RIT graduate named Ken Hampson, began acquiring old custom-modified hand presses and hand fed machines like the Chandler & Price or the Heidelberg Windmill for example https://mooneykeehley.com/craft-printing/our-equipment/.
+Ken also started seeking out these craftsman struggling to find work, to continue the craft print tradition John Mooney first began back in 1945.

 A Commitment to Craft